filipegmedeiros/sigmonio-bot/README.rst

 1. We have a vibrant community of developers helping each other in our `Telegram group <https://telegram.me/sigmoniodevs>`_.
 Join us!

-2. Our `Wiki pages <https://github.com/filipegmedeirs/sigmonio-bot/wiki/>`_ offer a growing amount of resources.

-3. As last resort, the developers are ready to help you with `serious issues <https://github.com/filipegmedeiros/sigmonio-bot/issues/new>`_.
+2. As last resort, the developers are ready to help you with `serious issues <https://github.com/filipegmedeiros/sigmonio-bot/issues/new>`_.

 ============